jaxio/jaxio.github.com/documentation/celerio/convention.md

 mydoc_binary            bytea,

 {% endhighlight %}

+With the column names above, the property names calculated by convention by Celerio match exactly the properties required to activate the file upload/download feature.

 This convention allows you to upload a file transparently, save it to the corresponding table, then download it using a simple URL.